HRDexDB: A Paired Human-Robot Dataset for Cross-Embodiment Dexterous Grasping: Introduction

-To address these limitations, we introduce \textbf{HRDexDB}, the first large-scale dataset that markerlessly captures both multiple robotic hands and human hands manipulating 100 diverse objects.
-Our dataset provides paired human and tactile-enabled robotic manipulation data for 100 objects with fully reconstructed 3D hand, robot, and object geometry.
-For each sequence, we provide 21 synchronized multi-view videos, 2 egocentric views, and 3D scanned object models.
-Acquiring such data presents significant technical challenges.
-Manipulation inherently involves severe occlusions, making accurate markerless tracking difficult.
-Tracking objects under heavy hand-object interaction further increases complexity.
-To overcome these challenges, we present a carefully engineered multi-camera capture system consisting of 21 calibrated exocentric and 2 egocentric cameras, all fully synchronized.
-For robotic hands, we integrate tactile sensing during manipulation using Inspire robotic hand platforms.
-We calibrate the multi-camera system with the robot coordinate system to jointly capture robot motion and object interaction.
-To the best of our knowledge, this is the first dataset that offers this complete set of modalities in a unified and paired manner.
+To address these limitations, we introduce \textbf{HRDexDB}, a paired cross-embodiment dexterous manipulation dataset that captures human hands and four dexterous robotic hand embodiments manipulating a shared set of 100 diverse objects.
+HRDexDB provides paired human and robotic grasping sequences with 21 synchronized exocentric RGB views, 2 egocentric views, scanned 3D object models, 3D human hand motion, robot states, object 6D pose trajectories, and tactile signals for tactile-enabled robotic hands.
+Acquiring such data is challenging because dexterous manipulation induces severe occlusions, making markerless hand reconstruction and object tracking difficult.
+We therefore build a synchronized capture and reconstruction pipeline with 21 calibrated exocentric cameras and 2 egocentric cameras.
+To the best of our knowledge, HRDexDB is the first dataset to provide paired human and multi-robot dexterous manipulation captures over shared objects with markerless multi-view RGB observations in a unified and paired manner.

+We further demonstrate the value of HRDexDB through benchmarks in two directions.
+First, for human-to-robot transfer, we study \textit{contact map transfer}, which converts human contact patterns into robot-specific contact maps, and \textit{cross-embodiment grasp retrieval}, which learns a shared latent space for retrieving feasible robot grasp priors from human grasps.
+Second, we evaluate HRDexDB as a benchmark for perception under dexterous interaction.
+We test state-of-the-art 3D hand pose estimation and object 6D pose estimation methods on our captured sequences, where severe hand--object and robot--object occlusions make perception substantially more challenging.
+These experiments show that HRDexDB not only supports cross-embodiment transfer, but also provides useful training and evaluation signals for markerless hand--object perception.